stuartpb/petlogs/petlog-stukilla.md

 after doing those I had to open the GPX stuff in settings (failed with no gpx.ini), then log out and back in (reload the user permissions)

+got timeouts trying to connect with baud rates above 115200

+### working but weird

+selected "invert control" for the Z axis in the printer profile because up moved it down and vice versa

 ## asked questions

 ### why is my video performance so bad?